 The first way that scripture calls us to wait is patiently.
 “Be patient, therefore, brothers, until the coming of the Lord” commands James.
 Paul says similarly ,”But if we hope for what we do not see, we wait for it with patience.”

 The late theologian John Webster said that “Patience is the virtue of waiting.
 It involves waiting for all things to reach their end-waiting for others, as well as for ourselves, to take the time they need, and above all waiting for God to fulfill his purposes in his own good time.”

 From Webster’s words we see that there are certain things we must know if we are to wait patiently.
 The first is realising what some theologians have called the ‘Creator-Creature distinction’; the fact that God is God and we are his creatures.
 Simply acknowledging that we aren’t in final control of our lives, and that God is, releases us from the burden of continually battling against the limitations of time, ability and situation that we face, of craving control and comfort.
 Instead, we begin to see our limitations as the shape of the life that God has given us, and we are even able to rejoice in our finitude, because we know the one who is infinite.

 The second thing which will help us to wait patiently is knowing the purpose of the Lord; that he is directing our lives towards our ultimate redemption.
 In James, it says “you have seen the purpose of the Lord, how the Lord is compassionate and merciful”.
-Knowing that the God in control of our lives is not a despot, but a loving heavenly father, compassionate and merciful, who is making us increasingly like Jesus until the day we see him face to face means we can trust him when our experience screams that pain is purposeless, that he does not care, that he is not their in the darkness of this life.
+Knowing that the God in control of our lives is not a despot, but a loving heavenly father, compassionate and merciful, who is making us increasingly like Jesus until the day we see him face to face means we can trust him when our experience screams that pain is purposeless and that he does not care.
+Our destination is secure even in the storms of the present.